Risae/Growlanser-6-English-Translation/tools/readme.md

 <details> <summary><i>GL5 and 6 Regular Expressions</i></summary>

 These regex patterns can be used to quickly find any issues in the script (missing characters and such). `Notepad++` were used for these.
+Most of them are also part of the GitHub Actions Pipeline.

 ## Normal search